TobleMiner/Palm-IIIc-CCFL-led-retrofit/README.md

 components can then be reflowed into place.
 For connecting the power supply wiring it is best to connect one wire on the top and one at the back opposite to the first wire.
-Use thin enamel wire (~0.2 mm diameter) to ensure there are no fittment problems after installation into the Palm.
+Use thin enamel wire (~0.2 mm diameter) to ensure there are no fitment problems after installation into the Palm.

 # Installation